 You should also try to obtain an opinion from your doctor that identifies your residual functional capacity (RFC) with respect to your physical and/or mental limitations.
 The physician can set forth opinions in a “To Whom It May Concern” letter or in an Attending Physician Statement (also called a Medical Source Statement or RFC Form).
 The doctor should specifically identify your diagnoses, your resulting impairments and how the impairments affect your daily activities.
 It is useless for the doctor to write a note that makes simple, conclusory statements like, “This patient is disabled.
 Please give him/her all appropriate accommodations”.
 It is not necessary for the doctor to state that he or she thinks you’re “disabled.”
 It is more important for the doctor to identify your level of impairment.
 If your doctor is not willing to help with your case, you should seriously consider finding a new one who is willing to help.

 Third-party statements from friends and family members can also be beneficial in the appeal process.
 These statements should not give their opinions as to your medical issues or conclude that you are disabled.
 Instead, third party statements should focus on their first-hand observations.
-For instance, if your spouse has to help you get dressed in the morning or showering because you have difficulty doing these things on your own, he or she should include such details in a letter to the insurance company.
+For instance, if your spouse has to help you get dressed in the morning or assists you with showering because you have difficulty doing these things on your own, he or she should include such details in a letter to the insurance company.

 What is the Definition of Disability in Your Policy